Inflation’s Impact on Stocks, Four Scenarios

 The opposite is when the Fed is looking to subdue growth to maintain an inflation target, it is called hawkish.

 Under this second scenario, stocks react by selling off in many sectors.
-This is because borrowing costs of businesses rise, importers will pay more for their goods that they may not be able to fully pass on to customers, dividend paying stocks will take a hit as competition intensifies with coupon levels paid on bonds.
+This is because borrowing costs of businesses rise, importers will have to pay more for their goods, costs they may not be able to fully pass on to customers, dividend-paying stocks will take a hit as competition intensifies with coupon levels paid on bonds.
 Any poor performance from equities could drive even more money out and into bonds and insured deposits.

 Fed too Slow on the Draw – Scenario #3

 In a third scenario, there are those who expect the Fed to respond to a climb in inflation pressures, but not in time.
 These Fed-watchers, pundits, and everyday investors see the central bank as more committed to their forward guidance on rates than to their other pledge to act if core prices stay above their 2% target.
 My former colleague, ex-Federal Reserve Bank of New York President, Bill Dudley, put himself firmly in that group.
-I watched a recent Bloomberg interview where he suggested that the Fed would start chasing inflation’s tail after it ran away, and that we would then need much higher nominal rates to get real rates to the levels that would cool growth and inflation pressures.
+In a recent Bloomberg interview, he suggested that the Fed would start chasing inflation’s tail after it ran away and that we would then need much higher nominal rates to get real rates to the levels that would cool growth and inflation pressures.
 His experienced projection is that policy rates could top 4%.

 BLS CPI Data Release Dates

 This scenario would likely cause an erratic stock market.
-Some days traders and other participants will take solace over the Feds calming words and markets would spike up, on other days market’s would get spooked after numbers suggesting economic overheating are ignored.
-This push and pull creates opportunities for traders that do better with volatility, most investors prefer clearly trending markets.
+Some days traders and other participants may take solace over the Fed's occasional calming words and then markets could spike up on other days as it gets spooked by numbers suggesting economic overheating was ignored.
+This push and pull create opportunities for traders that do better with volatility, most investors prefer clearly trending markets.